mastercomfig/mastercomfig/docs/os/windows.md

 !!! tip
     If you're using variable refresh rate (VRR) technology, like G-SYNC, disabling Fullscreen Optimizations may break it, depending on your monitor, drivers and graphics card.
 So, if you experience problems with VRR after this, try reverting the change.

-## Use High Performance power plan
+## Use High Performance power plan on PC and Balanced on Laptops

-Open Power Options and select the High Performance power plan, or the Ultimate Performance plan if you have Windows 10 Pro for Workstations.
+Open Power Options and select High Performance on your PC, on your laptop select Balanced.
+Using High Performance on a laptop may kill your laptop battery much faster than balanced and unless you need the minimal performance it offers use Balanced.
+High Performance offers very little in terms of increasing performance on a desktop but may reduce stutters depending on hardware.

+Ultimate performance is for test machines for companies and does nothing to improve performance beyond what High Performance does.

+[Truth about the ultimate performance plan](https://www.youtube.com/watch?v=lAuRrwEkr9g) Explains why the ultimate performance plan does nothing and why balanced is preferable to high performance on laptops.

 For AMD Ryzen users, use a Ryzen specific plan to correctly take advantage of CPPC2.
 Alternatively, a [custom Ryzen power plan](https://www.techpowerup.com/download/1usmus-custom-power-plan-ryzen-3000-zen-2/) can be used to potentially achieve higher boost clocks.

 ## Disable Radeon Chill